5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 The default config is for T530 Models with HD+ displays (≥1600x900 px).
 If you have a model with a HD panel you need to add the correct Framebuffer-Patch for IntelHD 4000 (AAPL,ig-platform-id 03006601).

-ISSUES:

-• Intel Bluetooth/WIFI – model not supported by macOS.
-You need a macOS ompatible card and a BIOS Unlock to disable the WLAN Card Whitelist using 1vyrain
-• Discrete NVIDIA GPU is not supported by MmcOS.
-Must be disbled in BIOS!
-• Finger Print Sensor - model not supported by macOS
+NOT WORKING:

-• Lid: Sleep/Clamshell Mode and switching over the Main Display to an External Monitor when the lid is closed
+- Lid: Sleep/Clamshell Mode and switching over the Main Display to an External Monitor when the lid is closed
-• Power LED keeps pulsing after exiting sleep
+- Power LED keeps pulsing after exiting sleep

 Any help on getting the lid sleep fixed is highly appreciated!